 The flu vaccine – or influenza vaccine – may be the most well-known of all immunizations.
 That’s because it’s one of the longest-running vaccines in the United States, with the first of its kind being approved for widespread use in 1945.

 While influenza viruses circulate year-round, flu cases peak in the fall and winter months nearly every year.
-Flu shots help protect against the types of influenza viruses that research indicates will be most common that season.
+Flu vaccinations help protect against the types of influenza viruses that research indicates will be most common that season.
 That’s why the CDC recommends annual flu shots for everyone by the end of October – including kids 6 months and older.

 Newborn baby and infant vaccine schedule: Recommended immunizations for children ages 0 to 18 months